ml-research/NeSyConceptLearner/README.md

 use the model.
 As in the original paper the concept embedding module (Set Prediction Network with Slot Attention) was pretrained on the original CLEVR data.
 Files for this can be found in ```src/pretrain-slot-attention/```.

+Please visit the [NeSy XIL](https://github.com/ml-research/NeSyXIL) repository for the Neuro-Symbolic Explanatory Interactive Learning approach based on this Concept Learner.

 ## How to Run with docker on GPU:

 ### Dataset